BlackMATov/meta.hpp/ROADMAP.md

 ## Backlog

 - type conversions
-- non-linear search of methods/functions/...
 - fix all includes to work with the library more flexible
 - test and support shared libraries
-- add ucast manual
+- add debug type names

 ## Version 1.0